feerrenrut/feerrenrut.github.io/_posts/2015-08-26-piccolino.md

 So go get started!
 ------------------

 This should be enough information to get you started on development.
 So get to it!
+To see how to draw an image on the Piccolino see my [next post](/2015/09/08/DrawingImagesWithPiccolino).